guozheng-git/pymol-scripts/ddt-pae.md

 ## 2. From GDT to lDDT

-As previously mentioned, the GDT score represents the average proportion of superimposable atoms across a set of predefined thresholds.
-A key advantage of GDT is that significantly deviated atoms do not substantially impact the score, while missing fragments in predictions lead to score reduction.
-However, such global superposition scores still face a major limitation: when aligning multi-domain proteins with flexible inter-domain arrangements, the global superposition tends to be dominated by the largest (most similar) domain, preventing proper alignment of smaller domains and compromising scoring accuracy.
+As previously mentioned, the GDT score represents the average proportion of superimposable atoms across a set of predefined thresholds. **A key advantage of GDT** is that **significantly deviated atoms do not substantially impact the score**, while missing fragments in predictions lead to score reduction.
+However, such global superposition scores still face **a major limitation**: when **aligning multi-domain proteins with flexible inter-domain arrangements**, the global **superposition tends to be dominated by the largest (most similar) domain**, preventing proper alignment of smaller domains and compromising scoring accuracy.

-Consequently, the local Distance Difference Test (lDDT) was introduced in CASP9 to evaluate how well local atomic interactions from the reference structure are reproduced in predictions [2].
+Consequently, the **local Distance Difference Test (lDDT)** was introduced in **CASP9** to evaluate how well local atomic interactions from the reference structure are reproduced in predictions [2].

 The lDDT calculation proceeds as follows:

-1.For a specific atom A in the reference structure, identify all non-covalent atoms within an inclusion radius R₀ (a predefined threshold).
-The pairwise distances between these atoms and atom A define the local distance set L for atom A.
+1.For a specific atom A in the reference structure, identify all non-covalent atoms within an **inclusion radius R₀** (a predefined threshold).
+The pairwise distances between these atoms and atom A define the **local distance set L** for atom A.

-2.For the corresponding atom A' in the predicted structure, compare its local distance set L' with reference set L. A distance is retained if it matches the reference within a given thresholds; excluded if either defining atom is missing or the distance deviation exceeds thresholds.
+2.For the corresponding atom A' in the predicted structure, compare its local distance set L' with reference set L. **A distance is retained** if it matches the reference **within a given thresholds**; **excluded** if either defining atom is missing or the **distance deviation exceeds thresholds**.

 3.Calculate the proportion of retained distances at specified thresholds.

 For partially symmetric residues (e.g., glutamate, aspartate, valine, tyrosine, leucine, phenylalanine), both possible atom naming schemes are evaluated, with the higher lDDT value retained.

-The final lDDT score averages proportions across four thresholds (0.5Å, 1Å, 2Å, 4Å—identical to GDT-HA thresholds).
+**The final lDDT score averages proportions across four thresholds** (0.5Å, 1Å, 2Å, 4Å—identical to GDT-HA thresholds).

 While this description implies a static local distance set definition, we must recognize that even evaluating a single residue requires aggregating distance sets for all its atoms.
-By calculating the proportion of the local distance set from this residue in the reference structure that is preserved in the corresponding residue's local distance set in the target structure, we can quantitatively assess how well the local atomic interactions of this residue are reproduced in the predicted structure.
-Calculating the proportion of preserved local distances for each residue yields the per-residue lDDT, which when averaged produces the global lDDT score.
-The lDDT algorithm naturally extends to multi-conformation structural comparisons by recording each residue's local environments across conformations and verifying their preservation in target structures.
+By calculating **the proportion** of the local distance **set from this residue in the reference structure** that is preserved **in the corresponding residue's** local distance set **in the target structure**, we can quantitatively assess **how well the local atomic interactions of this residue are reproduced in the predicted structure**.
+Calculating the proportion of preserved local distances for each residue yields the **per-residue lDDT**, which when averaged produces the **global lDDT score**.The lDDT algorithm naturally extends to multi-conformation structural comparisons by recording each residue's local environments across conformations and verifying their preservation in target structures.

-Metaphorically, if GDT resembles sculpting—progressively carving away poorly aligned atoms to reveal consensus regions—lDDT operates like a fixed-radius microscope that catalogs each residue's "neighbors" in the reference structure, then checks their preservation in predictions.
+Metaphorically, **if GDT resembles sculpting**—progressively carving away poorly aligned atoms to reveal consensus regions—**lDDT operates like a fixed-radius microscope** that catalogs each residue's "neighbors" in the reference structure, then checks their preservation in predictions.
 This approach particularly benefits residues at domain interfaces or edges: with appropriate R₀ selection, their neighbors remain consistently defined, avoiding artificial discrepancies between reference and predicted structures.

 The inclusion radius R₀ in lDDT was optimized against GDC-all scores (the all-atom GDT variant with thresholds from 0.5Å to 10Å at 0.5Å increments).
 Developers tested R₀ values from 2Å to 40Å, finding optimal agreement with GDC-all at 15Å while eliminating manual domain segmentation.
 Thus, 15Å became the default inclusion radius.
 This established an alignment-free consistency metric resilient to domain motions.
 (However, while lDDT excels as a prediction assessment metric, its utility in structural clustering remains limited.)

 Figure 1.
 Concordance between the inclusion radius and GDC-all scores [2].

 ## 3. The Rise of pLDDT!